HBI-Jewish Feminism Collections Scholar in Residence

-In addition to our general Scholar in Residence program, in 2020-21, a generous donor has made it possible for HBI to offer a dedicated residency devoted to research and creations that use the Jewish Feminism Collections in Brandeis University’s Archives and Special Collections.
+In addition to our general Scholar in Residence program, the HBI offers a dedicated residency devoted to research and creations that use the Jewish Feminism Collections in Brandeis University’s Archives and Special Collections.

 The Jewish Feminism Collections in the Archives include:

 - Advancing Women Professionals Records, Circa 1990 – 2015*

 - Project Kesher Records, Circa 1988 – 2015*